artemyss/greenfield-apollo/PRESS-RELEASE.md

   > Rehabitis for anyone who wants to improve themselves.

 ## Summary ##
   > Rehabitis a web application that keeps track of and manages habits.
-Create one habit a week, and see how long of a habit streak you can get.
+See how long of a habit streak you can get.
 It gives you reminders of when you need to complete your habit-related goal and holds you accountable by tracking your progress on your profile.

 ## Problem ##
   > People need motivation to stick with new habits.